This page contains affiliate links. For more information please read my Disclosure Policy.

 A lot of aioli recipes that you’ll find online call for the addition of flavoring components and garlic to already prepared mayonnaise.
 That’s fine for a quick sauce, but I’m going to take you through the process from yolk to finished sauce.
 From there, you can not only make this sauce, but any flavored mayo, or even a classic if you wish.

 - Roasted Red Peppers – These are the primary flavor of this aioli, and it’s super easy to make them yourself if it’s pepper season.
-Read my guide Bell Peppers + 6 Methods of Cookery for easy instructions on how to do that.
-If however, it isn’t bell pepper season, I recommend buying a good quality jar of them for best flavor.
+Read my guide How to Roast Peppers to make them yourself, or buy a good quality jar of them for best flavor.

 - Egg yolks – This particular recipe calls for 3 egg yolks.
 It’s essential that these are room temperature!
 Cold eggs do not emulsify properly and your aioli can come out too runny.

-- Oil – Another essential ingredient, you literally can’t make aioli without oil!
+- Oil – You literally can’t make aioli without oil!
 It makes up 80% of the final sauce!
 The typical oil of choice is extra virgin olive oil.
-This particular recipe however, I didn’t use extra virgin olive oil though (I know, shocking for me if you’ve read my other recipes!).
-One of my splurges is on really good quality oil, but I found that the grassy, spicy notes of it overtook the red peppers so I actually opted for a more neutral oil!
+This particular recipe however, I actually opted for a more neutral oil that didn’t overwhelm the pepper flavor like olive oil did.
 Canola, grapeseed, sunflower, or olive oil will all work.

 - Salt – Beyond flavor, salt is absolutely necessary for aioli.
 The salt breaks down the yolk granules, making it easier for the yolk to suspend the oil.